Spring Break: Cheap Trips

 Puerto Rico has recently edged out its aforementioned competitors to emerge as the most visited spring break island spot in recent years.
 A global melting pot of ethnicities and cultures, this US territory has a unique blend of Spanish flavor, thanks to 400 years of ownership by the European country.
 While its capital, San Juan, is a tourist trap, the perimeter is home to a handful of stunning beaches and coastal towns like Rincon, Boqueron, Playa Higuero and Playa de Ponce.
 In Rincon, in particular, you'll find a cheap place to lay your head at the Rincon Inn, where rooms are organized in dorms of 4 beds and the beach is just 2 blocks away.

 If you have a little more money to spend but still want a less expensive vacation than, say, any of the Caribbean islands that begin with "Saint"(a telltale sign that they're far from cheap), hop a domestic flight or ferry to Puerto Rico's crown jewel, Vieques.
 For years it was a Naval training ground, now it's miles of untouched beach and unspoiled scenery.
 Although the island has seen an influx of tourists since the Navy's departure in 2003, Vieques is still one of the Caribbean's more preserved gems and, thanks to the push for ecotourism, has maintained its rural Old World charm.
 Surprisingly, you'll find small budget hotels like Casa Alta Vista in the tourist epicenter of Esperanza and Great Escape Bed & Breakfast in La Llave.
-Since Vieques is particularly small, there is just one main stretch of bars, El Malecon -- which houses Amapola, Bananas and Duffy's -- in Esperanza.
+Since Vieques is particularly small, there is just one main stretch of bars, guesthouses and hotels, including Malecon House, Amapola House, Bananas and Duffy's -- in Esperanza.
 If you still need other reasons to book a vacation to Puerto Rico, here are a couple: The legal drinking age is just 18 (though drink responsibly, we feel inclined to say!), and you don't need a passport to enter.

 The chill, reggae-influenced nation's most legendary native, Bob Marley, said it the best: "Money can't buy life."
 So it's fitting that this island's vibe is accompanied by its low cost of living, all the more perfect for students on a budget.
 Spring breakers who choose Jamaica, go there for one reason -- to party.
 In the island's most popular cities among youth, Montego Bay and Negril, the fun doesn't stop.